vinbigdata-medical/MIDL2021-VinDr-RibCXR/README.md

     ....
 }
 ```
-- To view the label, you can go to() or use the notebook visualize.ipynb
+- To view the label, you can go to vinlab (https://lab.vindr.ai) or use the notebook visualize.ipynb
 - For further description, please go to this (https://vindr.ai/datasets/ribcxr)

 # Model: